 This is a bill that will only serve to harm low-income women of color in the District.
 It is not about promoting life as so many anti-choice lawmakers will try to allege since limiting access to reproductive health care will only increase the disproportionate number of maternal deaths among women of color.

-This post was written by DCAF volunteer Maggie R.
+by DCAF volunteer Maggie R.